-Jodie had never felt good about her body.
+Jodie had never felt too good about her body.

 Gorgeous green eyes, a bright friendly smile and her well-developed breasts weren’t enough to overcome the uneasiness that she felt every time a man got close to her.
 Her unique, beautiful red hair – unfortunately – had come with a huge downsize: freckles; freckles everywhere.

-So many of them that there wasn’t a spot in her body she could see not covered by them.
-And because of that, even in her late twenties, she was far to get enough self-confidence to be able to maintain a stable relationship.
+So many of them that there wasn’t a spot in her body not covered by them.
+And because of that, even in her late twenties, she was still far to get enough self-confidence to be able to maintain a stable relationship.

 She was aware it was her fault to some extent, her problem.
-She “knew” there wasn’t anything strange with them… that they were just a part of herself.
+She knew there wasn’t anything strange with them… that they were just a part of herself.
 And yet nobody had been able to lift her soul off her curse, so far.
-No man had been able to make her feel at ease, as she was.
+No man had been able to make her feel at ease, as she needed.

 Jodie wasn’t sure about it.
-Because she rationally knew what was it about, and yet had been unable to overcome it alone.
+Because she rationally knew what was it about, and yet had been unable to overcome it by herself.
 She hadn’t found the keys to her own subconscious, yet.

 She was happy, she had a good life, a nice job, a lot of friends.
 But her romantic side was maybe still waiting for the prince on a white horse that every woman desires.

 She wasn’t sure a prince would like freckles either, though.

 And in any case, she knew no prince.
 Actually, the only man she could say she knew was Matt, her former neighbour from the time when she was still living with her family, years before.